apache/flink/docs/content/docs/connectors/datastream/kafka.md

 after a transaction timeout and all of its pending transactions are aborted (each `transactional.id` is mapped to a single `producerId`; this is described in more detail in the following [blog post](https://www.confluent.io/blog/simplified-robust-exactly-one-semantics-in-kafka-2-5/)).

+### RecordTooLargeException

+The reason for this exception is when a message is larger than the max message size the server will accept, and you can set or increase config `max.request.size` to fix it.
+If you cannot set the configuration value and want to discard the large records directly, you can set config`flink.sink.discard-too-large-records` to `true`.

 {{< top >}}